-This article details the extra features found in the Premium Edition of our online course Building a Second Brain, our online course on personal knowledge management (PKM):
+This article outlines the extra features found in the Premium Edition of Building a Second Brain, our online course on personal knowledge management (PKM):

-- 8 exclusive interviews with experts on how they use their Second Brain (including bloggers, coaches, designers, professors, and entrepreneurs known for their knowledge management skills)
+- 7 exclusive interviews with experts (including bloggers, coaches, designers, professors, and entrepreneurs known for their knowledge management skills and prolific output) on how they use their Second Brain

-- 6 advanced tutorials on special areas of interest (such as managing images, visual thinking tools, using note templates, and downloading content bundles)
+- 10 advanced workshops and tutorials on specific aspects of knowledge management (such as managing images, visual thinking tools, using note templates, and making use of content bundles)

-- 3-month subscription to the Praxis blog (with additional case studies, thought pieces, how to guides, and video walkthroughs)
+- 12-month subscription to the Praxis blog (with additional case studies, in-depth essays, how-to guides, and video walkthroughs)

 Keep reading for more details on each of these features.

-These in-depth interviews explore how Tiago and other experts use their Second Brains to execute projects, create content, and automate business processes in the real world.
+These in-depth interviews explore how experts known for their prolific output use their Second Brains to execute projects, create content, and automate business processes in the real world.
 You’ll see a wide variety of approaches to this fundamental practice, some of which don’t use Evernote, or even any software at all.

 Experience Design and Creative Flow, with Ting Kelly (68:19): Ting is an experience designer and entrepreneur who creates spaces, experiences, and products that bring more flow to work, in all its forms.
 In this interview, she shares her recommendations for enhancing the experience of flow through everything from specific tools, to morning rituals, to advanced calendaring, to food.

-Interview and Discussion with Taylor Pearson (85:57): Taylor Pearson is an author, coach, and entrepreneur who wrote the best-selling book The End of Jobs.
-In this interview Taylor explains how he tracks and manages the information he consumes, both for short-term writing on his blog and for larger book projects.
+The Implications of Personal Knowledge Management, with Taylor Pearson (85:57): Taylor Pearson is an author, coach, and entrepreneur who wrote the best-selling book The End of Jobs.
+In this interview, Taylor explains how he tracks and manages the information he consumes, both for short-term writing on his blog and for larger book projects.

 Interview with Moritz Bierling on “Making a Second Brain Your Own” (67:08): Moritz Bierling is a prolific content creator, researcher, and founder of Existential Ventures.
 He was part of one of the first cohorts of Building a Second Brain, and since then has developed his own version with extensive modifications.
 In this fascinating conversation, Moritz takes us on a tour of his system and explains how it helps him maintain a wide array of projects while traveling constantly around the world.